arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/5-SparkMigration.md

-# Exercise 4 - Introduction
+# Exercise 4 - Migrate a Spark workload to HDInisght

+## Introduction

 In this exercise, you'll migrate a Spark workload from Cloudera to HDInsight.
 You'll perform the following tasks: